legerch/develop-memo/Documentations/Developpement/GStreamer/readme.md

 ```shell
 gst-launch-1.0 -v videotestsrc pattern=ball is-live=true ! video/x-bayer,format=grbg,width=432,height=432,framerate=30/1 ! bayer2rgb ! queue ! videoconvert ! videoscale method=0 ! video/x-raw,width=128,height=128 ! fbdevsink device=/dev/fb0
 ```
-> Note that gstreamer may only be able to handle 8 bits bayer frames, so you may try first to get it working in this mode.
-Note however that you would have to debayer frames with a gstreamer plugin bayer2rgb that runs on CPU.
+> - Note that gstreamer may only be able to handle 8 bits bayer frames, so you may try first to get it working in this mode.
+Note however that you would have to debayer frames with a gstreamer plugin `bayer2rgb` that runs on CPU.
-> Note that bayer2rgb is in gst plugins bad package if not yet installed.
-It may be slow, so it may be better to boost your jetson with MAXN nvpmodel and max clocks. bayer2rgb debayers on CPU.
+> - Note that `bayer2rgb` is in gst plugins bad package if not yet installed.
+It may be slow, so it may be better to boost your jetson with MAXN nvpmodel and max clocks.
+> - Note that for some ARM and ARM64 platforms (like **IMX** family for example), **NEON** acceleration can be available, so you may test with the plugin `bayer2rgb-neon` instead of `bayer2rgb`

 # 4. Lecture vidéo